IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 =============  =============  ==================================================
 build_name     specific to    name of the VM image and build directory.
                each template
-system_memory  256            the amount of memory (MB) to setup the VM with. system_user    oms            the username of packer's admin user. packer will
+system_memory  256            the amount of memory (MB) to set up the VM with. system_user    oms            the username of Packer's admin user.
+Packer will
-                              SSH to the new VM host as this user. system_pass    oms            the password for packer's admin user
+                              SSH to the new VM host as this user. system_pass    oms            the password for Packer's admin user
 =============  =============  ==================================================

-By default, the VM image that results has been setup with 256 MB of memory and a single user (``oms``) has been created for administrative and automation purposes.
+By default, the VM image that results has been set up with 256 MB of memory and a single user (``oms``) has been created for administrative and automation purposes.

 Each build template may define and use user variables in addition to those listed here.
 These are detailed in the sections to follow.

-About the packer administrative user
+About the Packer administrative user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To apply any post-install provisioning steps outlined in the template, packer
+To apply any post-install provisioning steps outlined in the template, Packer
 expects the system/image it is manipulating to have a system user.
 In the image
 building framework included in oms-kickstart, installing the base OS (Ubuntu) is
-completely automated within packer and leverages the existing automated
+completely automated within Packer and leverages the existing automated
 installation framework provided by Debian/Ubuntu.
 It is within ``preseed.cfg``
-that we create the initial administrative user for packer, and set the password
+that we create the initial administrative user for Packer, and set the password
 for this user.

 While it is not normally necessary to do so, you may customize the automated
 Ubuntu install.
-If you choose to customize the system user available to packer,
+If you choose to customize the system user available to Packer,
 note that updating the ``system_user`` user variable will not change the user or
-password defined in ``preseed.cfg``, it will only tell packer to use a different
+password defined in ``preseed.cfg``, it will only tell Packer to use a different
 username/password when it attempts to SSH to the new VM.

 Provisioners
 ~~~~~~~~~~~~

-After the build completes, packer will run one or more provisioners of different types.
+After the build completes, Packer will run one or more provisioners of different types.
 The system automation framework included in the oms-kickstart repository includes the following scripts as provisioners, as part of running the kickstart image build framework: